k-flouris/cmf/README.md

 before running any code or tests.

 If you don't use `conda`, then please see `environment.yml` for a list of required packages, which will need to be installed manually e.g. via `pip`.
+Note that py and sh files may need permission e.g. chmod + x setup_submodules.sh

 ## Obtaining Datasets